LSAT Prep FAQs

 Here’s another one we get about online prep a lot.
-Many people considering taking either our live course or on-demand online courses are concerned that they may not increase their LSAT score as dramatically as they would had they taken our in-person course.
-So do students do better in an in-person classroom course?
+Many people considering taking either our live course or on-demand online courses are concerned that they may not increase their LSAT score as dramatically.

 And, having crunched the numbers, we found the biggest predictor of dramatic score increases was student engagement.
 The more LSAT questions you can complete during the course, the better chance you have make a huge score leap.
-And all three of our courses — our in-person, live course, and on-demand online course — will give you access to every LSAT question ever published.
+And all of our courses — our live course, 170+ course and on-demand online course — will give you access to every LSAT question ever published.

-3. How far in advance should I start prepping for the LSAT?
+3. When should I start prepping for the LSAT?